 Bursary and Scholarship Applications

 To apply for a bursary or a scholarship you will need to complete the following two forms in their entirety.
+For instructions on how to fill out your budget appropriately, please refer to the Annotated Budget.
 Once submitted, your application will be forwarded to the College’s Bursaries & Scholarships Committee.
 For any enquiries relating to bursaries and scholarships, please contact the secretary of the Bursaries & Scholarships Committee (Ming Zeng) on +61 (0)2 9577 9999 or by email at scholarships@moore.edu.au.

 For guidance on completing the section on annual income and expenses, please see Cost of College information.